 You can use our template letter to signpost your GP to Dr Nina Muirhead's CPD-accredited free online learning module on the diagnosis and management of M.E.
 It's based on clinical case studies, and reflects emerging biomedical evidence alongside patients' perspective.
-It's complemented by our Learn about M.E. podcast, with input from patients Anna and Craig, about the positive difference that good care and support has made for them, alongside insight from Dr Muirhead and GP Claire Wood.
+It's complemented by our Learn about M.E. podcast, with input from people with M.E. and clinicians.

 UK guidelines for M.E.

 The 2007 NICE guideline for M.E. for England and Wales (undergoing essential updates, though this process has been delayed due to the Coronavirus pandemic) states that a diagnosis should be made after other possible diagnoses have been excluded and the symptoms have persisted for:

 - three months in a child or young person; the diagnosis should be made or confirmed by a paediatrician.